YottaDB/YDBDoc/ProgGuide/commands.rst

 **[NO]DMTERM**

 Provides a mechanism to retain default line terminators for direct mode user interaction (including the BREAK command) independent of any TERMINATOR deviceparameter changes for $PRINCIPAL.
 With VIEW "NODMTERM", TERMINATOR deviceparameter apply to both READs from $PRINCIPAL and direct mode interactions.
-A case-insensitive value of the environment variable gtm_dmterm is "1", "yes", or "true" establishes a DMTERM state at process initiation; all other values, including no value, result in the default VIEW "NODMTERM" behavior. $VIEW("DMTERM") returns 1 for DMTERM mode or 0 for NODMTERM mode.
+A case-insensitive value of the environment variable ydb_dmterm is "1", "yes", or "true" establishes a DMTERM state at process initiation; all other values, including no value, result in the default VIEW "NODMTERM" behavior. $VIEW("DMTERM") returns 1 for DMTERM mode or 0 for NODMTERM mode.

 **"EPOCH"[:REGION]**